SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/02-line-search-methods.md

 a_{n+1} = a_n - \gamma \nabla f(a_n)
 $$

-This is an example of an imporant class of algorithms called the *line search* methods.
+This is an example of an important class of algorithms called the *line search* methods.
 These algorithms choose a *search direction*  $p_k$ at each iteration $k$, and search along the 1D line from the initial point $a_k$ to a new point